 Rule 1931.
 Transmission of the Record.

-(a) Time for transmission.—The record on appeal, including the transcript and exhibits necessary for the determination of the appeal, shall be transmitted to the appellate court within 60 days after the filing of the notice of appeal.
-If an appeal has been allowed or if permission to appeal has been granted, the record shall be transmitted as provided by Rule 1122 (allowance of appeal and transmission of record) or by Rule 1322 (permission to appeal and transmission of record), as the case may be.
-The appellate court may shorten or extend the time prescribed by this subdivision for a class or classes of cases.
+(1) General Rule.
+Except as otherwise prescribed by this rule or if an extension has been granted pursuant to Pa.R.A.P.
+1925(b)(2), the record on appeal, including the transcript and exhibits necessary for the determination of the appeal, shall be transmitted to the appellate court within 60 days after the filing of the notice of appeal.
+If an appeal has been allowed or if permission to appeal has been granted, the record shall be transmitted as provided by Pa.R.A.P.
+1122 or by Pa.R.A.P.
+1322, as the case may be.
+The appellate court may shorten or extend the time prescribed by this subparagraph for a class or classes of cases.

-(b) Duty of lower court.—After a notice of appeal has been filed the judge who entered the order appealed from shall comply with Rule 1925 (opinion in support of order), shall cause the official court reporter to comply with Rule 1922 (transcription of notes of testimony) or shall otherwise settle a statement of the evidence or proceedings as prescribed by this chapter, and shall take any other action necessary to enable the clerk to assemble and transmit the record as prescribed by this rule.
+(b) Duty of Trial Court.
+After a notice of appeal has been filed, the judge who entered the order appealed from shall comply with Pa.R.A.P.
+1925, shall cause the official court reporter to comply with Pa.R.A.P.
+1922 or shall otherwise settle a statement of the evidence or proceedings as prescribed by this chapter, and shall take any other action necessary to enable the clerk to assemble and transmit the record as prescribed by this rule.

-(c) Duty of clerk to transmit the record.—When the record is complete for purposes of the appeal, the clerk of the lower court shall transmit it to the prothonotary of the appellate court.
-The clerk of the lower court shall number the documents comprising the record and shall transmit with the record a list of the documents correspondingly numbered and identified with reasonable definiteness.
-Documents of unusual bulk or weight and physical exhibits other than documents shall not be transmitted by the clerk unless he is directed to do so by a party or by the prothonotary of the appellate court.
+(c) Duty of Clerk to Transmit the Record.
+When the record is complete for purposes of the appeal, the clerk of the trial court shall transmit it to the prothonotary of the appellate court.
+The clerk of the trial court shall number the documents comprising the record and shall transmit with the record a list of the documents correspondingly numbered and identified with sufficient specificity to allow the parties on appeal to identify each document and whether it is marked as confidential, so as to determine whether the record on appeal is complete.
+Any Confidential Information Forms shall be separated either physically or electronically and transmitted to the appellate court.
+Whatever is confidential shall be labeled as such.
+If any case records or documents were sealed in the lower court, the list of documents comprising the record shall specifically identify such records or documents as having been sealed in the lower court.
+Documents of unusual bulk or weight and physical exhibits other than documents shall not be transmitted by the clerk unless he or she is directed to do so by a party or by the prothonotary of the appellate court.
 A party must make advance arrangements with the clerk for the transportation and receipt of exhibits of unusual bulk or weight.
-Transmission of the record is effected when the clerk of the lower court mails or otherwise forwards the record to the prothonotary of the appellate court.
-The clerk of the lower court shall indicate, by endorsement on the face of the record or otherwise, the date upon which the record is transmitted to the appellate court.
+Transmission of the record is effected when the clerk of the trial court mails or otherwise forwards the record to the prothonotary of the appellate court.
+The clerk of the trial court shall indicate, by endorsement on the face of the record or otherwise, the date upon which the record is transmitted to the appellate court.

-(d) Service of the list of record documents.—The clerk of the lower court shall, at the time of the transmittal of the record to the appellate court, mail a copy of the list of record documents to all counsel of record, or if unrepresented by counsel, to the parties at the address they have provided to the clerk.
+(d) Service of the List of Record Documents.
+The clerk of the trial court shall, at the time of the transmittal of the record to the appellate court, mail a copy of the list of record documents to all counsel of record, or if unrepresented by counsel, to the parties at the address they have provided to the clerk.
 The clerk shall note on the docket the giving of such notice.

 Official Note